Gman-Superfly/AKIRA/README.md

 ---

-> *"When Pandora opened the box, potential became actual.
-The act of opening transformed hidden information into manifest reality.
-And when the dust settled, what remained inside was not despair, but hope: the generator that is never consumed by generating."*
+> *Pandora framing: action turns potential information into actual output.
+A learned generator can keep generating without being consumed by generation.*

 ---

-## What Is This?
+## What is this?

 AKIRA is an experimental real-time spectral belief system.